tjworks/tapdata-docs-en/docs/cloud/appendix/enhanced-js.md

 ### execute

-Description: Performing operations in databases, and the return value is a boolean type, **true** means that the operation is successful, and **false** means that the operation fails.
+Description: When performing operations on a database, the return value is of Boolean type. **True** indicates a successful operation, while **false** indicates a failed operation.

 :::tip

-before `execute`, it is a `source` to perform operations on the source database, and a `target` to perform operations on the target database.
+Before executing, the **source** component indicates performing operations on the source database, while the **target** component indicates performing operations on the target database.

 :::